SwipeX/JHBL/README.md

 JHBL
 ====

-Javahacking Bytecode Library
+JavaHacking Bytecode Library

-Contribute to this public bytecode extension of ASM, with eventual support for injection, hook processing, deobfuscation, obfuscation, refractoring, and the power of flight.
+Contribute to this public bytecode extension of ASM, with eventual support for injection, hook processing, deobfuscation, obfuscation, refactoring, and the power of flight.

+Let's make this something to hype about together!